Federal, State & Local Ties

 - This diagram on the Cornell University Cooperative Extension website illustrates the Cornell Cooperative Extension Organizational Structure and the relationship between campus, state and national extension networks.

-Memorandum of Agreement with Cornell University: An annual agreement signed by Cornell University and Cornell Cooperative Extension Monroe County to carry out the provisions of County Law, State of New York, Section 224, which provides state funding for Cornell Cooperative Extension associations and for area and statewide specialists.
+Memorandum of Agreement with Cornell University (166kb PDF): An annual agreement signed by Cornell University and Cornell Cooperative Extension Monroe County to carry out the provisions of County Law, State of New York, Section 224, which provides state funding for Cornell Cooperative Extension associations and for area and statewide specialists.

 NYS County Law, Article 5 § 224 - Optional appropriations and contracts for public benefit services Sets forth (in #8) requirements regarding the establishment and operation of county cooperative extension associations, including roles & responsiblities of their boards, funding, and their relationships and contractual obligations with county government and Cornell University.

-Memorandum of Agreement with Monroe County: Required annually for the purpose of establishing and formalizing the transfer Monroe County tax funds to CCE-Monroe for the work of the Association.
+Memorandum of Agreement with Monroe County (59kb PDF): Required annually for the purpose of establishing and formalizing the transfer Monroe County tax funds to CCE-Monroe for the work of the Association.

-Constitution & By Laws of Cornell Cooperative Extension of Monroe County (31kb PDF) [Adopted 2009] 10-page document setting forth the name and objectives of this Association; policies regarding selection, composition, duties and terms of service for its Board of Directors; election of Board officers; provisions for holding meetings; and operating guidelines.
+Constitution of Cornell Cooperative Extension of Monroe County (31kb PDF) [Adopted 2009] document setting forth the name and objectives of this Association; policies regarding selection, composition, duties and terms of service for its Board of Directors; election of Board officers; provisions for holding meetings.